simonmichael/hledger/doc/SPEC-lots.md

 ## Disposal balancing

-When running in lots mode, disposal transactions must pass another kind of balancing: disposal balancing, which checks or infers capital gain.
+When running in lots mode, disposal transactions must pass another kind of balancing.
+Disposal balancing checks and ensures that the transaction is balanced when capital gain/loss is included.
 It

 1. sums postings using their cost basis if any (not transacted cost)
 2. checks that the postings' sum is zero;